Nando-C/UnQ-BE/README.md

 ## Contact

-[@Nando](https://hernando-crespo.vercel.app/) - I think this is amazing but I might be biased!
-So get in touch and let me know what do you think of this project! 😉
+[@Nando](https://hernando-crespo.vercel.app/) - Get in touch and let me know what do you think of this project! 😉

 <p align="right">(<a href="#top">back to top</a>)</p>